klauza/prototype-animated-app/README.md

 ## About

+Project archived, but flagged as public with [live page](https://klauza-portfolio.netlify.app/).

 The project's goal is to smoothly animate between routes on top of React with a feeling of being a native app.
 This project is a prototype, features might not work as expected.

 <br/>